Saswat-Mallick/Digital-clock-dec-project/README.md

 > Click the thumbnail above to watch the full demo playlist

+## Overview
+An FPGA-based multi-function digital time processor implemented on Basys 3 (Artix-7) using Verilog HDL.
+The system concurrently supports four modes — Clock, Alarm, Stopwatch and Timer — displayed on a multiplexed 4-digit 7-segment display, with dynamic LED alerts and user-controlled mode switching via onboard switches and buttons.

 ## Features:
 - Display current time in HH:MM:SS format on seven-segment displays
 - Synchronous reset to set time back to 00:00:00 for each mode